dell/csm-docs/content/docs/replication/deployment/unity.md

     target: nas_123
 ```

-> NOTE: both storage classes expected to use access zone with same name

 After preparing the config, you can apply it to both clusters with `repctl`.
 Before you do this, ensure you've added your clusters to `repctl` via the `add` command.

 To create storage classes just run `./repctl create sc --from-config <config-file>` and storage classes would be applied to both clusters.